 Commercial Vehicle Routes & Restrictions

 The District of Columbia designated citywide truck and bus routes, which should be used as long as possible until reaching their final destination.
 These maps also identify where bus travel is restricted and where through truck travel is restricted.
-No Street in the District of Columbia is completely restricted to trucks, however; a truck restriction means that the street is closed to through truck traffic, but open to trucks making local deliveries.
+Few streets in the District of Columbia are completely restricted to trucks.
+Except for a few locations near sensitive federal structures, a truck restriction means that the street is closed to through truck traffic, but open to trucks making local deliveries.

 Truck Route Trip Planner Tool